debezium/debezium-examples/graphql/README.md

 curl -i -X POST -H "Accept:application/json" -H  "Content-Type:application/json" http://localhost:8083/connectors/ -d @mysql-source.json
 ```

-# Consume aggregated messages using GraphiQL
+# Consume messages using GraphiQL

-Once you see the message "WildFly Swarm is Ready" in the logs, open the UI in the browser: http://localhost:8079/graphiql.
+Once you see the message "WildFly Swarm is Ready" in the logs, open the following URL in your browser: http://localhost:8079/graphiql.

-It opens `GraphiQL`, a GraphQL API Browser.
+It opens [GraphiQL](https://github.com/graphql/graphiql), a GraphQL API Browser.

 While writing your GraphQL queries in the editor, you can get code assist using `Ctrl+Space`.